SHIVEHTEAM/afghanview/PROJECT_ROADMAP.md

-# 🚀 AfghanView Project Roadmap
+# 🚀 Shivehview Project Roadmap

 ## 📊 **Project Overview**

-**AfghanView** is a cloud-based visual display platform for Afghan restaurants across the US.
+**Shivehview** is a cloud-based visual display platform for Afghan restaurants across the US.
 It transforms Smart TVs into auto-playing cultural slideshows showcasing Afghanistan's beauty, history, poetry, and cuisine, while allowing restaurants to add their own promotional content.

 ---